 A tournament is usually scheduled for a few hours.
 But don't worry, you don't have to start on time or play all the time.
 More on that in the following answers.

-The ticket for participation in the tournament is already due when you register in a tournament.
-If you change your mind an do not participate, the ticket will not be refunded.
-In any case, you will secure a starting slot and activate the automatic reminder for the start of the tournament.
-In addition, your friends can see that you are planning to attend.
+If an entry fee applies, it is already incurred when you sign up and will not be refunded if you do not enter.
+In any case you will secure a starting place and activate the automatic reminder of the tournament start.
+In addition, your friends can see that you are planning to participate.

 The tournament mode is designed so that you can join at any time.
 Just go to the tournament that is currently running, sign in and mark yourself as "ready".
 You will then automatically be included in the next round of the tournament.